crichards17/3D-Fractal-Raytracer/README.md

 ### Shadow Rays

 The next component of the lighting model to be implemented were shadow rays.
 Shadows in this rendering model are calculated by ray marching from the incident object fragment toward each light source, and checking for intersection with any of the scene objects along the way.
 If an object is intersected, then the diffuse and specular components from that light are not added to the color that's returned to the pixel array.
-The result is a shadow cast from each object onto the others, as demonstrated in the below image which has the purple light axis-aligned with the two objects and casting a shadow onto the square on the right.
+The result is a shadow cast from each object onto the others, as demonstrated in the below image which has the purple light axis-aligned with the two objects and casting a shadow onto the sphere on the right.

 <img src="https://github.com/crichards17/BoxRayTracer/blob/main/Progression/Captures/02-26_First_Shadows.PNG?raw=true" height="300" name="Multiple_Objects" style="display:block;">
 <br><br>